Complex Systems to Keep the Supply/Demand Balance

-- The Intra-Day-Market, where electricity can be traded until shortly before generation.
+- The Intraday market, where electricity can be traded until shortly before generation.

-- In order to adjust to deviations at short notice, many network operators use so called Balancing Markets.
+- In order to adjust to deviations at short notice, many network operators use so called balancing markets.

-- In the Reserve Power Market, generation capacity to be held available in case of unpredictable deviations from level is purchased.
+- In the reserve power market, generation capacity to be held available in case of unpredictable deviations from level is purchased.

 - In some countries, there are also markets for trading reactive power.

-- Capacity Markets are currently under discussion, where, instead of fed-in-energy, available power generation capacity is recompensed.
+- Capacity markets are currently under discussion, where, instead of fed-in energy, available power generation capacity is recompensed.

-Use common potentials: the growing relevance of cross-border trade flows
+Using common potentials: the growing relevance of cross-border trade flows

 With the progressing interconnection of electricity markets – for instance in Europe – cross-border trade flows become more important.
 Both power trading among neighboring countries and the available trade capacities have a strong influence on dispatch of available power, capacity utilization and the integration of renewable energies.
-Furthermore, the extension of the international power trading benefits the use of fluctuating generation, since regional imbalances can be compensated more efficiently, and temporary over-capacities can be sold towards areas where they are needed.
+Furthermore, the extension of the international power trade benefits the use of fluctuating generation, since regional imbalances can be compensated more efficiently, and temporary over-capacities can be sold towards areas where they are needed.